qmk/qmk_firmware/keyboards/crkbd/keymaps/mcrown/README.md

 This is all four layers:

-- The top indicates the raise layer
+- The top indicates the RAISE layer
-- The middle indicates the default layer
+- The middle indicates the DEFAULT layer
-- The bottom indicates the lower layer
+- The bottom indicates the LOWER layer
 - Green indicated ADJUST layer

 All the keys respond as you'd expect to the 'shift' key - i.e. on a UK/GB keyboard, `/` becomes `?` and so on.